Top-Quark Decay at Next-to-Next-to-Next-to-Leading Order in QCD

-Taking into account the aforementioned finite $m_b$ and off-shell $W$ effects, as well as the NLO electroweak corrections~\cite{Bohm:1986rj,Denner:1990cpz,Do:2002ky}, we obtain our final result for $\Gamt$:
+Taking into account the aforementioned finite $m_b$ and off-shell $W$ effects, as well as the NLO electroweak corrections~\cite{Denner:1990cpz,Denner:1990ns,Eilam:1991iz,Do:2002ky,Basso:2015gca} which we re-derived and included by a multiplicative $K$-factor\footnote{ To be more specific, the central value in~\eqref{eq:explicitDWfin} was obtained by multiplying our full NNNLO QCD result for $\Gamt$, with the finite $m_b$ and off-shell W effects, by our re-calculated NLO electroweak $K$-factor $1.0168$ (See also \cite{Denner:1990cpz,Denner:1990ns,Eilam:1991iz,Do:2002ky,Basso:2015gca}).
+If these NLO electroweak corrections are included in an additive manner, the central value then reads $\Gamt = 1.3180\,$GeV, leading to a difference still compatible with the perturbative error given in \eqref{eq:explicitDWfin}.}, our final result for $\Gamt$ reads

-where the second term parameterizes the main source of error on $\Gamt$ originated from the experimental uncertainty of the input $t$-quark mass value.
-The numbers in the super- and sub-script of \eqref{eq:explicitDWfin} correspond to a conservative estimate of the QCD scale uncertainty obtained by varying $\mu/m_t$ in $[0.1, 1]$.
+where the second term parameterizes the main source of error on $\Gamt$ originated from the experimental uncertainty of the input $t$-quark mass value, furthermore $V_{tb}$ is restored explicitly for completeness.
+The numbers in the super- and sub-script in \eqref{eq:explicitDWfin} correspond to a conservative estimate of the QCD scale uncertainty obtained by varying $\mu/m_t$ in $[0.1, 1]$.

 Being ratios, the $m_b$ effects on $\HFs$ are even smaller, below one per-mille, except for the small $\HFm$ whose Born-level expression vanishes at $m_b=0$.
-After incorporating the NLO electroweak correction~\cite{Do:2002ky} our final results for $\HFs$ read
+After incorporating the NLO electroweak correction~\cite{Do:2002ky} our final results for $\HFs$ read {

-Since the scale uncertainties of $\HFs$ are naturally quite small due to them being ratios, the errors for the above results, given in numbers in super- and sub-script are obtained by adding the errors of the following two main sources: the conservative QCD-scale-uncertainty error for $\Gamt$ determined in~\eqref{eq:explicitDWfin} and the error induced by the input top-quark mass $172.69 \pm 0.30\,$GeV and bottom-quark mass $4.78^{+0.02}_{-0.03} \,$GeV\cite{ParticleDataGroup:2022pth}.
+} Since the scale uncertainties of $\HFs$ are naturally quite small due to them being ratios, the errors for the above results, given in numbers in super- and sub-script are obtained by combining the errors of the following main sources: the conservative QCD-scale-uncertainty error for $\Gamt$ determined in~\eqref{eq:explicitDWfin} and the errors induced by the input $t$-quark mass $172.69 \pm 0.30\,$GeV and $b$-quark mass $4.78^{+0.02}_{-0.03}\,$GeV, as well as that of $\alpha_s(m_Z)=0.1179\pm 0.0009\,$\cite{ParticleDataGroup:2022pth} in the case of $\HFm^{[3]}$.

-Our results for $\Gamt$ and $\HFs$ in \eqref{eq:explicitDWfin} and \eqref{eq:HFresfin} respectively are thus sufficient to meet the potential precision requirement on the theoretical predictions for these observables to be measured at the future hadron and lepton colliders\cite{Horiguchi:2013wra,CLICdp:2018esa,Baskakov:2018huw,Li:2022iav}, as quoted in the Introduction.
+Our results for $\Gamt$ and $\HFs$ in \eqref{eq:explicitDWfin} and \eqref{eq:HFresfin} respectively are thus sufficient to meet the anticipated precision requirement on the theoretical predictions for these observables to be measured at the future hadron and lepton colliders\cite{Horiguchi:2013wra,CLICdp:2018esa,Baskakov:2018huw,Li:2022iav}, as quoted in the Introduction.